57ave/57ave/README.md

 # Hey I'm Gustave
-I am currently student at Epitech Paris and work as R&D at Poc Innovation
+I'm currently studying at Epitech Paris and work as R&D at Poc Innovation

 <p>
   <a href="https://www.epitech.eu">